-Publication - Unless otherwise permitted by the engagement, under no circumstances without the express prior written consent of Grant Thornton, shall the Municipality disclose, release, use, make reference to, or quote Grant Thornton's name, logo or any Deliverable (whether written or verbal) within any press release, press conference, website update, media release or any other form of public disclosure ("Disclosure Document") other than for litigation purposes, but only to the extent and in the manner that such use is contemplated by the Engagement.
+Publication - Under no circumstances without the express prior written consent of Grant Thornton, shall the Municipality disclose, release, use, make reference to, or quote Grant Thornton's name, logo or any Deliverable (whether written or verbal) within any press release, press conference, website update, media release or any other form of public disclosure ("Disclosure Document") other than for litigation purposes, but only to the extent and in the manner that such use is contemplated by the Engagement.
 In the event the Municipality wishes to seek Grant Thornton's consent as required by the Engagement, the Municipality shall provide to Grant Thornton a copy of such Disclosure Document for prior approval, which approval may be unreasonably withheld.
+Notwithstanding the terms of this paragraph, the Municipality is not prohibited from disclosing details or structure of any avoidance transaction as defined by section 245(2) of the ITA or series of transactions, including an avoidance transaction relevant to this Engagement to the any person or the Minister of National Revenue.